Ribo228/Ribo228/README.md

 ### Hi there 👋
 This is Ribo Huang.
 I am an IoT junior.
-I am curently learning front-end development.

 - 🌱 I am currently a student of the IoT and looking for an intership in web developing, cyber cerurity, data analysis, AI and machine learning area.
 - 👍 Python/ Javascript